-Lacordaire Academy is an independent, college preparatory school rooted in the Catholic Dominican tradition serving a diverse student body, coed Pre-K-8 and young women in grades 9-12.
+Lacordaire Academy is an independent, college preparatory school rooted in the Dominican tradition serving a diverse student body, coed Pre-K-8 and young women in grades 9-12.
 A challenging curriculum combines academics, athletics, appreciation of the arts and community service to empower students to develop their own gifts and talents.
 We accomplish our mission by working in a collaborative manner engaging the entire Lacordaire community.

 We believe that…

 - Our faith in God, rooted in our Catholic Dominican tradition, promotes social justice and community service through a strong value-centered education.

 - Understanding and respecting diversity are critical to a peaceful, vibrant community and global society.

 - Each member of the community has a responsibility to respect, preserve and protect the environment.

 - Effective education develops the whole person spiritually, intellectually, socially, emotionally, physically and artistically.

 - Students are entitled to a supportive, safe and nurturing environment in which they can grow, learn and express themselves confidently.

 - Our challenging curriculum develops the critical thinking and problem solving skills necessary to make informed and ethical decisions.

 - Our school thrives as a result of the open communication and shared responsibility of the governing authority, teachers, parents and students.